-The engine coolant heater, if available, can help in cold weather conditions at or below -18 °C (0 °F) for easier starting and better fuel economy during engine warm-up.
-Plug in the coolant heater at least four hours before starting the vehicle.
-An internal thermostat in the plug-end of the cord will prevent engine coolant heater operation at temperatures above -18 °C (0 °F).
+The engine heater, if available, can help in cold weather conditions at or below -18 °C (0 °F) for easier starting and better fuel economy during engine warm-up.
+Plug in the engine heater at least four hours before starting the vehicle.
+An internal thermostat in the plug end of the cord will prevent engine heater operation at temperatures above -18 °C (0 °F).

-To Use the Engine Coolant Heater
+To Use the Engine Heater

-- Turn off the engine. - Open the hood and unwrap the electrical cord.
+- 1. Turn off the engine. - 2.
+Open the hood and unwrap the electrical cord.

-The electrical cord is located on the passenger side of the engine compartment, between the fender and the air cleaner.
+The electrical cord is on the driver side of the engine compartment, between the fender and the engine compartment fuse block.

-Check the heater cord for damage.
+- Check the heater cord for damage.
 If it is damaged, do not use it.
 See your dealer for a replacement.
-Inspect the cord for damage yearly.

-3. Plug it into a normal, grounded 110-volt AC outlet.
+Inspect the cord for damage yearly. - 3.
+Plug it into a normal, grounded 110-volt AC outlet.